quil-lang/quil/rfcs/analog/proposal.md

 A `DELAY` instruction advances the local clocks of all specified frames by the specified delay amount.
-If the `DELAY` instruction specifies a list of qubits with no frame names, _all frames on these qubits have their clocks advanced_.
+If the `DELAY` instruction specifies a list of qubits with no frame names, _all frames on exactly these qubits have their clocks advanced_.

+For example, `DELAY 0 1.0` delays all one qubit frames on qubit 0.
+It would not affect `0 1 "cz"`.

 #### Fence

 The `FENCE` instruction guarantees that all frames intersecting the specified qubits have their clocks advanced to the same value.
-The specific value is unspecified; the only requirement is that it be not less than the local clock values for any involved frames.
+This value is unspecified;
+the only requirement is that it be not less than the local clock values for any involved frames.

 #### Frame Mutations